Privacy Policy

 Your Choices and Rights

-We offer You certain choices in connection with the information We collect and in particular to update or correct your information or submit a request, You can contact us as described below in the How to contact us section.
+We offer you certain choices in connection with the information We collect and in particular to update or correct your information or submit a request, you can contact us as described below in the How to contact us section.

-If You shared your email address with us and receive our electronic communications, You can unsubscribe from such communications by clicking the “unsubscribe” link they contain.
+If you shared your email address with us and receive our electronic communications, you can unsubscribe from such communications by clicking the “unsubscribe” link they contain.
 You may opt out of the use of Cookies as set forth in Section 1 above.

 Links to Other Sites

 Our Website may contain links to other websites (e.g. Instagram, LinkedIn, Medium) that may collect personal information from you.
-Our Privacy Policy does not extend to those third-party Websites and We are not responsible for these parties’ policies in particular in connection with their data protection practices.
+Our Policy does not extend to those third-party Websites and We are not responsible for these parties’ policies in particular in connection with their data protection practices.
 This applies to any information you submit to third parties such as BambooHR through the Website.
 To have further information on such policies, please consult said third party’s website.

 Do Not Track Notice